Best creatine: our opinion

 • joint pain

-Creatine promotes water retention in muscles, which can be a problem for people with kidney disease.
+Creatine promotes water retention in the muscles, which can be a problem for people suffering from kidney failure.
 That is why it is very important to stay well hydrated.

-I recommend consulting a doctor in case of health problems.
+I recommend seeking advice from a doctor if you have any health problems.

 As a precaution, creatine is not recommended for children, pregnant or breastfeeding women.
-The same applies to people with kidney conditions.
+Nor for people with kidney conditions.

 To summarize

-To make sure you choose the best creatine, check:
+To be sure to choose the best creatine, check:

-1. The type : the most common and best-studied type remains creatine monohydrate.
+1. The type : the most common and most studied type remains creatine monohydrate.

-2. The label : Creapure® guarantees creatine free of impurities.
+2. The label : Creapure® guarantees a creatine free of impurities.

 3. The form : powder is more economical, capsules are more precise, but the effectiveness remains the same.